Robin Carhart-Harris: Early life and career

-Carhart-Harris was born in Durham, grew up in Bournemouth, and took a BSc in Applied Psychology and Computing at Bournemouth University from 2001 to 2004.
+Carhart-Harris was born in Durham and grew up in Bournemouth.
+He first took LSD with his friends at the age of 14 in 1995.
+Per Carhart-Harris, this experience determined the path that his life would take.
+He took a BSc in Applied Psychology and Computing at Bournemouth University from 2001 to 2004.
 The following year, he moved to Brunel University and earned an MSc in Psychoanalysis and Contemporary Society.
 Between 2005 and 2009, he took his doctorate, focused on the psychopharmacology of the serotonin system, supervised by Sue Wilson and Marcus Munafo at the University of Bristol.
 Carhart-Harris joined David Nutt at Imperial College London in 2008, and they have been regular collaborators on the use of psychoactive drugs in treating a variety of psychiatric disorders.

 In 2014, while at Imperial, Carhart-Harris became the first scientist in 40 years to test the effects of LSD legally on human volunteers.
 In 2016, his team published promising findings from "the world's first modern research trial investigating the impact of psilocybin" on 19 patients with treatment-resistant depression.
 The study showed a decrease in symptoms of depression for at least three weeks.
 Three years later, he founded the Centre for Psychedelic Research at Imperial College, the first of its kind in the world, and remained its head for the next two years.
 In 2021, Carhart-Harris relocated to the United States when he was appointed Ralph Metzner Distinguished Professor and Director of the Neuroscape Psychedelics Division in the Department of Neurology at the University of California, San Francisco.
+Carhart-Harris' first book, How Psychedelics Work: The Hidden Mind and Our Power to Heal, is due to be published in February 2027.